Tomás Frías: Daza's coup (1876)

-Exile and death
+Exile, death, and legacy

+Post-presidency and last years

 When the War of the Pacific began, Frías offered his services and was given the position of Minister Plenipotentiary to France.
 Once in Paris, he asked for a wage cut in order to support the war effort.
 Once his services had concluded, he retired to Florence and spent the rest of his days there.
 It is said that, sensing his death, he asked the manager of the hotel he lived in to prepare a warm bath for him.
 After washing, he is said to have uttered: "Now let us wait for death".
-He died on May 10, 1884.
+He died on 10 May 1884.
 Days after his death, his remains were transported back to Bolivia and were buried in his native Potosí.

-The Tomás Frías Province and Tomás Frías Autonomous University are named after him.
+Memorialization

+Frías had a strong impact in Bolivian history and, for his important role in the development of Bolivia's education system, the Tomás Frías Autonomous University is named after him.
+Officially created by the Supreme Decree issued on 15 October 1892, it was initially known as the University of Potosí.
+However, where the university stood, a Free Faculty of Law had already been operating in 1876, subordinated to the Chancellery of Chuquisaca.
+On 30 November 1892, a regulatory decree was issued providing that the departments of Potosí and Oruro were independent of the Chancellery of Chuquisaca and La Paz respectively.
+On 3 February 1893, the University Council of Potosi was installed, under the leadership of chancellor and president Nicanor Careaga.
+By an act issued on 29 November 1924 (enacted on 2 December 1924) by President Bautista Saavedra, the University of Potosí changed its name to "bear the name of an eminent intellectual born in Potosí, Dr. Tomás Frías Ametller", recognizing his contribution to the organization of Bolivian universities.

+On 4 October 1895, Presidente Mariano Baptista honored Frías by naming the Tomás Frías Province after him.
+In the law issued that date, Baptista refers to Frías as "an illustrious statesman".